Deep Web Konek

 Deep Web Konek (abbreviated as DWK) is a Philippine-based cybersecurity advocacy group that monitors, reports, and raises awareness of data breaches and digital threats, particularly those emerging from the deep web and dark web.
 The group publishes its findings through online platforms and works with local media outlets to highlight risks that affect both public and private institutions.

 Deep Web Konek began in 2014 as a small online circle of Filipinos who shared an interest in the deep web.
 What started as an informal group trading notes about the more obscure parts of the internet gradually evolved as major cybersecurity incidents in the country drew public attention, including the Medusa ransomware attack on the Philippine Health Insurance Corporation (PhilHealth).

 The group has since tried to push back against the idea that all "hackers" are involved in illegal activity, noting that many work to safeguard systems and identify weaknesses before they can be exploited.
 Although Deep Web Konek does not carry out hacking itself, it takes on an advocacy role by studying potential threats, using different software tools to review vulnerabilities, and preparing assessments that organizations can use to strengthen their security measures.
 The group says it shares cybersecurity information through its online platforms, which feature articles, webinars, and interactive forums.
-These materials are presented in a way that non-technical readers can easily follow, with the aim of helping them understand common security risks and how to respond to them.